Public-Health-Scotland/Waiting_Times_Clinical_Prioritisation/README.md

 * Open `shiny_app/app.R` and select "run app"

+### Password protect the shiny app (PRA)

+You can password protect the app for pre-release access.

+* Open `admin/create_crententials.R` (hidden file not pushed to Github - obtain this separately from collaborators).

+* Edit the script with the chosen username and password for pre-realease access

+    credentials_df <- data.frame(
+    user = c("username"), # insert username here
+    password = c("password"), # insert password here
+    stringsAsFactors = FALSE)

+* Save your changes and run the script.
+The script creates a folder called `admin` (if it doesn't already exist).
+Check that the `credentials.rds` file is saved to your admin folder.

+* Go to `shiny_app/app.R`, uncomment the `secure_app()` function in the ui. (make sure to uncomment both opening and closing brackets)

+* Run the app to check that the login page is active and test your credentials.

+* Note: the `admin` folder is ignored but git to prevent the sharing credentials on Github.

 ### Deploying the shiny app

 * Open `shiny_app/AppDeployment.R` (hidden file not committed to Github - obtain this separately) and edit the paths to point to your local `shiny_app` folder